Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintian hazardous areas on two of two floors.
+Based on observation and interview, it was determined the facility failed to maintain hazardous areas with proper separation, affecting one of three floors.

 Findings include: